imBAOSS/interactive-resume/docs/progress-log.md

 ### Day 2

 Next step is to determine how I can record the scroll position everytime I scroll so that at any point, I can specify an animation to take place.
 As soon as I can confirm this, I'll start implementing a first "panel" of the story.
-A couple jQuery methods I'm looking into include `.offSet()`, `.scroll()` and `.scrollTop()`
+A couple jQuery methods I'm looking into include `.offSet()`, `.scroll()` and `.scrollTop()`.

+I've kind of hit a road block in trying to record the scroll position.

 [scrollpath]: ./images/scroll-path.gif